Rolling Blackouts: What Are They and How Long do They Last?

 How is a Rolling Blackout Managed?

-Rolling blackouts are done on purpose, which means the process is managed.
+Rolling blackouts are done on purpose and they are managed when the demand of electricity exceeds the power supply capability.
 Since there’s usually little notice before a rolling blackout is needed, systems need to be in place so that utilities can act quickly.

 Below is a quick overview of the steps that are taken before, during and after a rolling blackout to minimize the impact on end consumers.